You are about to purhcase

 Payment is done through Paypal.

-For a detailed description of P-DTR click here.
+For a detailed description of P-DTR and the courses click here.

 The courses are divided into Foundations, Intermediate & Advanced.
-At the moment only Foundations is available in Copenhagen.
-Questions can be emailed to firstname.lastname@example.org.
+At the moment you can only sign up for Foundations which will begin 31/10/19.
+Intermediate module 1 will start in late March 2020 with Dr. Palomar.
+Questions can be emailed to email@example.com.
 Join the facebookgroup P-DTR Copenhagen to stay updated.

 The foundations series provides a comprehensive curriculum designed to introduce students to functional neurology.
 This encapsulates full assessment of the body for any number of afferent dysfunctions and instruction on how to reset information from aberrant pathways.
 Students will gain a thorough understanding of how the body creates basic dysfunctions and compensatory patterns and most importantly, the systematic process that has been developed to treat these dysfunctions on a permanent basis.
 Students can expect to learn how to improve the raw material the brain receives to make more accurate decisions about how to move and feel.
 Topics covered include, but are not limited to, all manner of mechanoreceptors, nocioception, gait analysis, cranial sutures, and limbic disturbances.
 See the full curriculum further down.